jesper3/.dotfiles/README.md

 # .dotfiles
 Contains configuration for i3wm and X.

 Setup
 -----
-Set the environment variable $CONFIG to get started.
+Run ./install <directory> to copy all files.